-- Areas of expertise: structural biology; protein-protein interactions; RNA virus; crystallography; RNA binding proteins
+- structural biology; protein-protein interactions; RNA virus; crystallography; RNA binding proteins

 We use Structural Molecular Biology (mainly X-ray crystallography, but including NMR and EM) to study protein-protein and protein-RNA interactions in Developmental & Cellular Biology, Microbiology, and Cancer.

 Current major projects

 - RBPs & N proteins from -ve sense RNA viruses

 - Affimers and conformational selection

 Perturbation of protein-protein interactions (PoPPI)

 An EPSRC funded programme grant in collaboration with the University of Bristol, Northern Institute for Cancer Research (Newcastle University), AstraZeneca and Domainex.

 https://poppi.website/.
 The figure shows the HIF1:p300 interaction that we are trying to inhibit in cancer cells to prevent vascularisation in solid tumours.

 RBPs & N proteins from -ve sense RNA viruses.